-To be more productive, you may need two screens today because so many people work from home.
+You may need two screens today to be more productive today because so many people work from home.
 However, you are not obligated to get a new monitor right away.
-It’s feasible to connect a working laptop running Windows 10 to your PC or another laptop and use it as an extra display.
+Connecting a working laptop running Windows 10 to your PC or another laptop and using it as an extra display is feasible.

-However, we’ll show you how to use your laptop as a monitor or second screen in this guide.
+However, this guide will show you how to use your laptop as a monitor or second screen.
 Laptops’ major advantages are obvious: they’re portable, allowing you to operate freely and flexibly anywhere you want.
-Adding, most people ignore the fact that you may use your laptop as a monitor while you’re sitting at a desk or don’t have another display device nearby.
+Adding, most people ignore that you may use your laptop as a monitor while sitting at a desk or don’t have another display device nearby.

-Adding further, extending your laptop’s display across multiple monitors is the simplest choice, and it’s an excellent way to increase your productivity.
-Moreover, without having to switch between numerous tabs, you may easily examine multiple web pages or cross-reference a document.
+Further, extending your laptop’s display across multiple monitors is the simplest choice, and it’s an excellent way to increase productivity.
+Moreover, you may easily examine multiple web pages without switching between numerous tabs or cross-reference a document.

-Alternatively, you can utilize your laptop to extend the display of a desktop or to serve as a second monitor.
-It’s a bit more difficult process because your laptop only displays its display and isn’t designed to output the display of another device, such as your TV.
+Alternatively, you can utilize your laptop to extend a desktop display or serve as a second monitor.
+It’s a bit more difficult because your laptop only displays its display and isn’t designed to output the display of another device, such as your TV.
 However, that doesn’t rule out the possibility.
 And in our full how-to below, we’ll walk you through both options.

 How Do I Use A Laptop As A Monitor

 STEPS TO USE A LAPTOP AS A MONITOR: